Statistical mechanics from quantum envariance and exchange symmetry: Review the principle of Envariance

 \section{Review the principle of Envariance~\cite{deffner2016}}

 Consider a quantum system $S$ that is \textit{maximally entangled} with an environment $E$.
+This assumption corresponds to an idealized equilibrium limit in which the system is fully correlated with a sufficiently large environment, and it provides the symmetry setting required for the envariance arguments discussed below.
 Let $|\Psi_{SE}\rangle$ denote the composite state of the system and environment in the Hilbert space $\mathcal{H}_S \otimes \mathcal{H}_E$.
-The state $|\Psi_{SE}\rangle$ is said to be \textit{envariant} under a unitary operation $U_S$ acting on the system $S$ \textit{iff} there exist another unitary operation $U_E$ acting on the environment $E$ that can restore the original state \cite{zurek2003}.
+The state $|\Psi_{SE}\rangle$ is said to be \textit{envariant} under a unitary operation $U_S$ acting on the system $S$ \textit{iff} there exists another unitary operation $U_E$ acting on the environment $E$ that can restore the original state \cite{zurek2003}.
 Mathematically:

-The key insight is that the action of $U_S$ on the system can be perfectly compensated by an action $U_E$ on the environment alone.
+The key insight is that the action of $U_S$ on the system can be perfectly compensated by an action $U_E$ on the environment alone, reflecting a symmetry property of the global entangled state rather than a dynamical relaxation process.